Run CedarDB with Docker

 -e CEDAR_DB=/run/secrets/db_file cedardb/cedardbYou can manage such files using Docker secrets.

 CedarDB supports auto-initializing a new database with SQL and shell scripts.
+Additionally, the docker image accepts xz or gzip compressed SQL files.

 Create a movies/ directory with the following files: